androb/deliverables/interviewplaybook/examples/medical-assistant/job-description.md

 ### Medical Assistant II

-#### Locations
-- 15151 National Ave - LOS GATOS

 #### Time Type
 - Full time

-#### Posted On
-- Posted 8 Days Ago

-#### Job Requisition ID
-- R2334927

 #### Overview
-Join our legacy of hope and innovation at Stanford Health Care - University Healthcare Alliance.
+Join our legacy of hope and innovation at Pacific Wellness Group - Academic Healthcare Consortium.
 We are looking for a Medical Assistant II to be a part of our clinic patient care team, performing clinical tasks and procedures to support the delivery of care.

 #### Day
 - 08 Hour (United States of America)